racheliee/skku-projects/xv6-public-pa0/README.md

-# Project 0: Introduction to xv6
+# OS Project 0: Introduction to xv6

 ## Overview
 This project provides a hands-on experience with the xv6 operating system.
 You will learn how to set up the development environment, boot the operating system, and make simple modifications to its source code.